Lars Gabriel von Haartman: Biography

-Haartman's spouse since 1820 was Maria Sofia Mannerheim, daughter of Count Carl Erik Mannerheim, and from 1831 was Eva Wilhelmina Charlotta Mannerheim, sister of the first spouse.
-The landowner, Reichstag Carl August Gabriel von Haartman (1844-1927) was the son of Lars Gabriel von Haartman from his second marriage.
+Haartman's first spouse from 1820 was Gustava Maria Sofia Mannerheim, daughter of Count Carl Erik Mannerheim.
+She died in 1822 and from 1831 he was married to Eva Wilhelmina Charlotta (Minette) Mannerheim, the sister of his first wife.
+The couple adopted Victor von Haartman in 1837, after the boy had been left an orphan.
+The couple also had two children of their own: a daughter in 1840 and a son in 1844.
+The landowner, Reichstag Carl August Gabriel von Haartman (1844–1927) was the son of Lars Gabriel von Haartman from his second marriage.